GemHunt/nvidia-gpu-cloud-with-titan/README.md

 * “Erase Disk and install Ubuntu”: Install Now
 * On first start up make sure 4.10 kernel is running by typing:
 * uname -a
+* you might have to edit grub to get 4.10 kernel to boot:
+*      sudo gedit /etc/default/grub
+*       sudo update-grub

 * Follow the directions at:
 * http://docs.nvidia.com/ngc/ngc-titan-setup-guide/index.html
 * Make script files by copying out of Firefox(Chrome copies wrong)